 Understanding emotional eating

-If you’ve ever make room for dessert even though you’re already full or dove into a pint of ice cream when you’re feeling down, you’ve experienced emotional eating.
+If you’ve ever made room for dessert even though you’re already full or dove into a pint of ice cream when you’re feeling down, you’ve experienced emotional eating.
 Emotional eating is using food to make yourself feel better—eating to fill emotional needs, rather than to fill your stomach.

 Using food from time to time as a pick me up, a reward, or to celebrate isn’t necessarily a bad thing.
 But when eating is your primary emotional coping mechanism—when your first impulse is to open the refrigerator whenever you’re upset, angry, lonely, stressed, exhausted, or bored—you get stuck in an unhealthy cycle where the real feeling or problem is never addressed.